AdiY10/CloudCostOptimizer/README.md

 After calculating All the options, the Optimizer suggests the user the cheapest configuration of EC2 instances to run their app.

 ## Getting Started
-To start using The Cloud Cost Optimizer, please *clone* this git repository:i
+To start using The Cloud Cost Optimizer, please *clone* this git repository:
 ```
 git clone https://github.com/AdiY10/CloudCostOptimizer.git
 ```